 I stalk my prey late at night.
 Jumping from shadow to shadow, the city’s large and looming skyscrapers serve as the perfect cover.
 Killing a man is never a pleasant prospect.
 Letting him continue to perpetrate his nefarious deeds, though, was something I could not allow, especially after what I had learned.

 Villains like him justify their actions with flimsy rationales.
-When I happened upon his room and I discovered press clippings and journal entries that informed me not only who the killer was but he committed these crimes because these women were “sinners” and “whores”, “sub-humans” no one would miss.
+When I happened upon his room and I discovered press clippings and journal entries, it informed me not only who the killer was but he committed these crimes because he considered those women “sinners” and “whores”, “sub-humans” no one would miss.

 If you enjoyed this story, then perhaps you’d be interested in reading more by pressing the “short story” tag below or clicking this(short story) link or this(genre and tags) link or this(story list) link.
 I would also urge you to share this story with others and comment below.
 Please check out my books page as well by pressing here.
 Thank you for reading my story.Follow: